level3php/resource/README.md

 ==============================

 Level3 Resource is a library for representing resources in different [hypermedia](http://en.wikipedia.org/wiki/Hypermedia) formats.
-A resource in a [HATEOAS API] (http://en.wikipedia.org/wiki/HATEOAS) must describe their own capabilities and interconnections, this is the third level of [Three Levels of the REST Maturity Model](http://www.infoq.com/news/2010/03/RESTLevels)
+A resource in a [HATEOAS API] (http://en.wikipedia.org/wiki/HATEOAS) must describe its own capabilities and interconnections, which is the third level of [Three Levels of the REST Maturity Model](http://www.infoq.com/news/2010/03/RESTLevels)

 ### Why Hypermedia?

-As you can read on prologue of [Designing Hypermedia APIs](http://www.designinghypermediaapis.com/) book:
+As you can read in the prologue of [Designing Hypermedia APIs](http://www.designinghypermediaapis.com/) book:

 >Hypermedia APIs embrace the principles that make the web great: flexibility, standardization, and loose coupling to any given service.
 They take into account the principles of systems design [enumerated by Roy Fielding in his thesis](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm),